holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * common-password, also while you are in this one, replace the current cipher (probably `sha512`) with `blowfish`
 * common-session

 Passwords that are updated after these modifications are made will be computed using blowfish.
 Existing shadow passwords are not modified until you change them.
-So you need to change them immediately (one at a time to start with please.
-Leave root till last) if you expect them to be using the bcrypt KDF.
+So you need to change them immediately (one at a time to start with, please, leave root until last) if you expect them to be using the bcrypt KDF.
 Do this the same way we did above with the `passwd` command.

-Something to be aware of: If the version of libpam-unix2 that you just installed does not support the existing crypt scheme used to create an existing users password, that user may not be able to log in.
+Something to be aware of: if the version of libpam-unix2 that you just installed does not support the existing crypt scheme used to create an existing users password, that user may not be able to log in.
 You can get around this by having root create a new password for that user, because `passwd` will not ask root for that users existing password.

 ##### Password GRUB

 Consider setting a password for GRUB, especially if your server is directly on physical hardware.
-If it is on a hypervisor, an attacker has another layer to go through before they can access the guests boot screen.
+If it is on a hypervisor, an attacker has another layer to go through before they can access the guest's boot screen.

 #### Disable Root Logins from All Terminals
 ![](images/ThreatTags/PreventionVERYEASY.png)